This article discusses how to travel and work around the world and how to succeed in it long-term while expanding your business in the process.

 So, the choice is yours, you can get the excitement over with at the start of your digital nomad lifestyle, or you can move slower and still remain thrilled for years to come.

-This works perfectly well with my Trifecta Strategy, which also eliminates the “perpetual traveler tax” by being smart about where I go.
-Not only that but when I control the environment, I can maximize my productivity, which brings me to the next point.
+The second option works perfectly well with our Trifecta Strategy, which also eliminates the “perpetual traveler tax” by being smart about where you go.
+Not only that but when you control the environment, you can maximize your productivity, which brings us to the next point.

 Working from home has its pros and cons.
 Chief among the benefits is that you control your environment.
 Through this, you can ensure that everything is designed to optimize your wellbeing.